o3de/o3de.org/content/docs/user-guide/interactivity/robotics/importing-robot.md

 ![Robot Importer](/images/user-guide/gems/ros2/URDF_importer_mesh_list.png)

 **What to do if there are problems with importing assets?**
+If the Source asset field is marked as failed, it is caused by a URDF importer failure to find a reference to the mesh file in the file system.
+In such a situation, double-check whether the robot's description package was built and sourced correctly.
+If the Product asset field is marked as failed, it is caused by the Asset Builder failing to build the product asset.
+Refer to the Asset Processor output to resolve the issue.
 You can do either:

 - click **Back**, resolve problems with mesh files and click **Next** to retry import, or